digihunch/orthweb/docs/deployment/infrastructure.md

 ## Overview
-We execute Terraform commands locally to drive the deployment.
-We also store Terraform states locally.
+Since we execute Terraform commands locally to drive the deployment, we also store Terraform states locally.
 Advanced Terraform users may choose to managed Terraform platform such as Terraform Cloud or Scalr, which is beyond the scope of this document.

 Now we can start deploying Orthanc.
 From your command terminal, go to the [`terraform`](https://github.com/digihunch/orthweb/tree/main/terraform) directory, and run `terraform` commands from this directory.